CD Calculator

 SAMPLE COMPUTATION

-The breakdown shows how compounding steadily increases your balance over time.
-In the first year, your deposit earns $225 in interest, bringing your total to $5,225.
-By the second year, the cumulative interest grows to $460, boosting your balance to $5,460.
+Compounding increases your balance over time.
+Your deposit earns $225 in interest during the first year, bringing your total to $5,225.
+By the second year, cumulative interest reaches $460, boosting your balance to $5,460.

 Advantages of CDs

-CDs offer a secure and dependable way to grow your savings.
-With federal insurance protecting your deposits, guaranteed returns through a fixed APY and no ongoing management necessary, they are an excellent option for risk-averse savers or those seeking a low-maintenance investment.
+CDs offer a secure way to grow your savings.
+Federal insurance protects your deposits, a fixed APY guarantees returns, and you don't need to manage the account.
+They work well for conservative savers who want a hands-off investment.

 theftSecurity icon